To succeed, a business needs to develop a brand strategy.

-And then Heinz.
+At the other end of the scale you have Heinz.
 The “Heinz Means Beans” campaign completely dismissed any other bean on the market, leaving them redundant in comparison.
 They’re hands down the most popular choice of beans in the UK.

+But why?
 Because Heinz have positioned themselves as the only beans to have, the best of the best.
 And the British public believe them.

 Heinz have been working on their brand positioning for years.
 It factors into every bit of their marketing.
 They have cemented their position as the top dog of the bean world.
-And they take every opportunity to remind people that they’re at the top of the food chain in their advertising.

-And that is brand positioning.
+That is brand positioning.

-This the meat of your brand as it’s time to think about what your brand does and why.
+This is the meat of your brand as it’s time to think about what your brand does and why.

 What led you to where you are today?